Sabayon/docker-isobuilder-amd64/README.md

   * Normal Mode: when SABAYON_MOLECULES_SYSTEMD_MODE is equal to 0 container use Docker Host service.
-This require volume
+This require volume for access to host docker socket.

 ## Usage